You are going to love these tempura vegetables with ginger soy sauce. The vegetables are perfectly cooked and coated in total decadence.

-Tempura veggies are just delightful.
-They are melt in your mouth good.
-Something delightful happens to vegetables when they are coated in batter and fried - they become incredibly succulent and tender.
+They are melt-in-your-mouth good.
+Something delightful happens to vegetables when they are coated in batter and fried - they become incredibly tender and tasty.

 Tempura Vegetables